Ankit-c2104/Tomatao-Plant-Leaf-Disease-Detection-DL-Project/README.md

 Data From - https://www.kaggle.com/noulam/tomato and Scraped around 1000 images from Google.

-Model Creation - Tried different transfer learning techniques like LeNet, AlexNet, ResNet52, and VGG16.
+Model Creation - Tried different transfer learning techniques like LeNet, AlexNet, ResNet52, and VGG16 along with Data Augmentation.
 VGG16 came out as the best performing model with an accuracy of 94.01%.
-Data Augmentation was also performed.

 Technologies used:
 1. For Coding - Google Collab and PyCharm.